Morning Work in Special Education: A System That Builds Independence and Reduces Chaos

 In the Classroom: A teacher noticed mornings were chaotic, with students struggling and needing constant redirection.
 After introducing leveled morning work, students walked in, grabbed their folder, and got started.
 Within two weeks, the room was calmer, and the teacher could focus on greeting students individually.

 At Home: A homeschool parent shared that her son struggled with starting school each morning.
-By introducing a Level 2 worksheet as the first task, he transitioned more smoothly into the day and began showing more confidence and taking more independence in his work.
+By introducing a Level 2 worksheet as the first task consistently, he started to understand the expectations and routine.
+He then transitioned more smoothly into the day and began showing more confidence and taking more independence in his work.

 Frequently Asked Questions